Print

 Description

-These allergy-friendly Copycat Reese's Peanut Butter Eggs are out of this world!
-They're made totally vegan, gluten-free, soy-free, free of refined sugar, and can be made peanut-free and even nut-free if you want.
-They use totally natural ingredients and are so easy to make!
+These 3-ingredient, allergy-friendly Copycat Reese’s Eggs are out of this world!
+They’re totally vegan, gluten-free, grain-free, paleo, soy-free, and refined sugar-free—plus, you can make them peanut-free or completely nut-free if needed.
+Made with wholesome, natural ingredients and super easy to throw together, they’re the ultimate better-for-you treat!

 Ingredients